Caring for Cockatiel Babies

 Role of Cockatiel Parents

-Male and female cockatiels share the responsibilities of incubating the eggs, feeding the young and keeping them warm.
-While incubating the eggs, the female stays on the eggs at night and the male takes over the day shift.
-While on duty responsibilities include:
+Male and female cockatiels share the responsibilities of incubating the eggs, feeding the young, and keeping them warm.
+While incubating the eggs, the female stays on the eggs at night, and the male takes over the day shift.
+While on duty, the birds' responsibilities include:

 - Egg turning.
 Eggs are turned once an hour.
 This helps ensure the baby cockatiel inside stays a uniform temperature.
 Turning also helps prevent the baby from sticking to the shell membrane.

 - Maintaining proper humidity.
-Parents bathe in a shallow dish of water and with their wet feathers maintain proper humidity for the eggs.
+Parents bathe in a shallow dish of water and use their wet feathers to maintain proper humidity for the eggs.

 Before a baby cockatiel hatches, you can hear it chirping faintly within the egg.
 They start to break through the shell by using a small protrusion on the top of their beak, known as an egg tooth.
 The process of breaking free of the egg is called "pipping."
 It takes hours and a lot of energy for the baby bird to work free from the egg.

 When baby cockatiels first hatch, their eyes are closed and remain closed for about eight to ten days.
 The skin over their sealed eyes is transparent enough to see whether their eyes are red or dark brown.
 Eye color is the first clue as to what color the baby cockatiel will be when its feathers grow in.

 In some cases, color is a sex-linked mutation, and in others, it is a recessive mutation.
 I'll save all that for another article, but basically, red eyes mean the bird will cost a little more to buy because they are rarer.
 Cockatiels with red eyes may be one of the following: